Menu

 Interest, Insurance & Optional Services

-If you are considering borrowing money or purchasing something on credit, it is important to understand that there are additional charges added to the initial charge.
+When using credit, it is important to understand that there are extra charges added to the initial charge.
 Some of these are optional, but some are not.

 Paying Interest

-Businesses and banks that extend credit or lend money usually require that the person pay back the money "with interest" through monthly payments.
-This means that, in addition to paying back the amount you borrowed, each monthly payment will include a borrowing charge called "interest."
-The interest rate is a percentage of the amount owing.
-If a payment is missed you may be charged interest on the amount owing, including past interest.
+Companies that extend credit or lend money usually require that the person pay back the money with interest.
+This is typically done through monthly payments made up of the principal and interest amounts.
+The principal is the amount you pay per month to repay what you borrowed.
+The interest amount is a percentage of the amount left owing.
+If a payment is missed, you may be charged interest on the amount owing, including past interest.
 This is sometimes called interest on interest.

 Whatever the interest rate, the faster you pay off the debt the less interest you will pay.
-Under Saskatchewan law, except for mortgages, you are entitled to pay off the full amount of the loan at any time without prepayment charges or penalties.
-You are also entitled to pay more than is due on any payment date.
-If you pay the full amount owing you are entitled to a refund of a portion of any finance charges you paid for the loan.
+In Saskatchewan, except for mortgages, you are allowed to pay off the full amount of the loan at any time without penalty.
+You can also pay more than is due on any payment date.
+If you pay the full amount owing, you are entitled to a refund of a portion of any finance charges you paid for the loan.

 Interest Rate Disclosure

-All too often people ignore provisions in lending agreements that deal with interest charges.
+People often ignore provisions in lending agreements that deal with interest charges.
 It is important for people to know just how much extra it will cost them to pay later for goods or to borrow money.
 People may want to shop around for the best deals or reconsider a loan or purchase if the cost is too high.

 Q